-Built around 1821 of hand hewn cypress logs, the corn crib was used to store grain for the plantation.
-Rain water was channeled from the crib roof into the cistern, which was 16 ft deep and held 4804 Gallons of water used for watering stock.
+The Corn Crib was built around 1821 of hand-hewn cypress logs and was used to store grain for the plantation.
+Rainwater was channeled from the crib roof into the cistern, which was 16 ft deep and held 4804 Gallons of water used for watering stock.

 Chickens were bred, hatched and fattened in this area.
 Turkeys were also raised on the land.

 What I carried home with me was an even deeper appreciation for those little things we take for granted every day.
-I was headed back to the campsite to sleep in a tent, but I knew that eventually I’d be going home to a hot shower and a warm bed.
+I was headed back to the campsite to sleep in a tent, but I knew that eventually, I’d be going home to a hot shower, a full meal, and a warm bed.
 As we packed up to leave the plantation, I considered what it would be like to be forced to stay.
-What it’s like not to have a home to go back to and nothing more to look forward to tomorrow than the same back breaking work.
+What is it like not to have a home to go back to and nothing more to look forward to tomorrow than the same back-breaking work?

-My revelations were not just in relation to the dark history.
-As I looked around the land, I saw how the enslaved built almost everything on it.
+My revelations were not just in relation to dark history (I am aware black history is not just about slavery).
+As I looked around the land, I saw how the enslaved built almost everything on the property.
 It reminded me of how skillful and resourceful we are as a people.
-From our own shelters, to clothing, food, and shoes, I thought how empowering it would be to get back to building our own.
+From shelters to clothing, food, and shoes, I thought how empowering it would be to get back to building our own.

-Often deemed ignorant and illiterate, the truth is that Israelites, so-called Blacks, were not as ignorant as we are taught.
+Often deemed ignorant and illiterate, the truth is that Israelites, so-called Blacks, were not as naive as we are taught.
 It occurred to me that many blacks were only lost when it came to adapting and assimilating into American culture.
 Otherwise, we were expert farmers, inventors, midwives, carpenters, and chefs.
-Thus, I left not just in appreciation for the physical things in my life, but for everything my people have endured and the knowledge they’ve passed down to me from generation to generation.
+Thus, I left not just in appreciation for the tangible things in my life, but for everything my people have endured and the knowledge they’ve passed down to me through the generations.

 Being that I drafted this post when we got home so it can be ready for you today, I’m going to crawl into this bed and get ready to catch up.
-A week off for me is like a month so let me get this sleep in now so I can get back to work.
-In the meantime, I’ll be scrolling your blogs to see what I missed.
+I’ll be scrolling your blogs to see what I missed.
 The grind continues.